 You can also request copies of phone conversations you’ve had with your phone provider.
 You’re entitled to these under the Data Protection Act 1988.

-Ask anyone who has access to your phone, such as family members or housemates, if they could be responsible for the mystery charges.
+Ask anyone with access to your phone, such as family members or housemates, if they could be responsible for the mystery charges.

 If they are, you’ll have to take it up with them.
 Which could be an awkward conversation…

-If, after all this, you still can’t explain the charges, chances are they could be incorrect.
-In which case, you may have a legitimate complaint to make.
+If you still can’t explain the charges after all this, chances are they could be incorrect.
+In this case, you may have a legitimate complaint to make.

 One way to raise a complaint is by calling your network’s customer service team.
 Here are the numbers you’ll need to call for each provider: